 A Companion to Asian Art and Architecture presents a collection of 26 original essays from top scholars in the field that explore and critically examine various aspects of Asian art and architectural history.
 Brings together top international scholars of Asian art and architecture Represents the current state of the field while highlighting the wide range of scholarly approaches to Asian Ar; Features work on Korea and Southeast Asia, two regions often overlooked in a field that is often defined as India-China-Japan Explores the influences on Asian art of global and colonial interactions and of the diasporic communities in the US and UK Showcases a wide range of topics including imperial commissions, ancient tombs, gardens, monastic spaces, performances, and pilgrimages.

-Smarthistory at Khan Academy is the leading open educational resource for art history making high-quality introductory art history content freely available to anyone, anywhere.
-Smarthistory is a platform for the discipline where art historians contribute in their areas of expertise
+Khan Academy is the leading open educational resource for art history making high-quality introductory art history content freely available to anyone, anywhere.
+Khan Academy is a platform for the discipline where art historians contribute in their areas of expertise

 The Master of the (Fishing) Nets Garden in Suzhou, China was originally designed by Shi Zhengzhi, a 12th century official during the Southern Song Dynasty.
 He named the garden, Yu Yin, the Fisherman's Retreat.
 Song Zonghuan, an the 18th century court official renamed and restored the garden.
 It became a UNESCO World Heritage Site in 1997.
 The Metropolitan Museum of Art's Astor Court in New York is a replica of one section of the Master of the Nets Garden.
 Speakers: Dr. Kristen Chiem and Dr. Steven Zucker.